-Ladle fed sourdough starter onto the hot pan.
+Ladle the sourdough discard onto the hot pan.
 Now, this is the part that will really bother my recipe-lovin, rule-abidin blog readers.
 I am not going to give you an amount.
 I can’t.
 You just spread it out until you have a nice thin layer in the size you want.
-If you want to see how this looks, watch the video below. 🙂

 Hit it with another drizzle of extra virgin olive oil.

 Sprinkle it with salt and Italian seasoning.
 The more the better, in my opinion. 😉

 It will already start to bake when it makes contact with the pan.
 This is totally good and expected.